+Couples often want to honor loved ones who aren’t present on their wedding day and who have been an important part of their life.
 You likely are envisioning your wedding day being surrounded by loved ones.
 But what about family and friends who cannot be there to physically celebrate, like loved ones who are ill or deceased?
-Couples often want to honor loved ones who aren't present on their wedding day and who have been an important part of their life.
-These actions and words can help couples feel connected to these people on such an important occasion.
+Honoring these special people through rituals can help couples feel connected to these people on such an important occasion.

 Officiant and Life-Cycle Celebrant Janet Dunn provided a variety of ideas for how to remember loved ones who aren’t present on your wedding day and wrote sample scripts you can use in your ceremony.